 Highlighted below are some examples of products that can help increase device uptime and provide the future-preparedness needed to keep total cost of ownership (TCO) low.
 We recommend Honeywell due to the ease of transitioning to Android and future proofing through Android R. For the latest versions and recommendations and best pricing, please contact us directly.

 Dolphin CN75 Handheld Computer

 This rugged, IP67 rated device has plenty to offer the mobile worker (particularly field service, DSD, and other on-the-go applications) and allows you to shift from Windows® to Android when your team is ready.
-By 2020, support for Windows Handheld and CE will cease, and the industry is moving in the Android direction.
+Support for Windows Handheld and CE has ended, and the industry is moving in the Android direction.
 Taking advantage of a device that offers a dual operating system today means you’ll be poised and ready for tomorrow.

 When looking for a mobile computer that performs with versatility and functionality, while maintaining industrial ruggedness the 9700A is worth considering.
 Fully protected with IP65 standards, 9700A's 2D imager, extended range laser and near/far 2D imager give users a wide range of data collection options.
 Instant data transmission is made possible with IEEE 802.11 a/b/g/n/ac dual band pushes productivity even higher in WLAN environments.
 The new 9700A mobile computer operates on Android platform and Cortex A53 2 GHz CPU which enables fast and easy application development.

 Bluebird EF500 Mobile Computer